Return to the search form Return to your search results

 2. You have finalized your housing arrangements abroad.

-3. You are aware of both the semester start date and the move-in date for your accommodations abroad.
+3. You are aware of 1) the semester start date (including orientation programing) and 2) the move-in date for your accommodations abroad.

 4. You have received your visa (if required- contact your study abroad advisor for more information).

-If you have questions about purchasing plane tickets, please contact your UI study abroad advisor.
+If you have questions about purchasing plane tickets, or would like to coordinate your travel with other UI students, please contact your UI study abroad advisor.

 Local Transportation